-(a)  The city engineer is authorized to inspect the sites of land disturbing activity to determine compliance with the act, this chapter, or rules or orders adopted or issued pursuant to this chapter, and to determine whether the activity is being conducted in accordance with this chapter and the approved plan and whether the measures required in the plan are effective in controlling erosion and sediment resulting from land disturbing activity.
+(a)  The Stormwater Administrator may, in accordance with Section 39.1.A.1, upon presentation of proper credentials, or an appropriate inspection warrant if necessary, inspect the sites of land disturbing activity at all reasonable hours to ensure compliance and determine whether the activity is being conducted in accordance with Article 28, rules or orders adopted or issued pursuant to Article 28, and the approved plan.
+The Stormwater Administrator may also inspect whether the measures required in the plan are effective in controlling erosion and sediment resulting from land disturbing activity.
 Notice of the right to inspect shall be included in the notification of each plan approval or issuance of the permit.

-(b)  No person shall willfully resist, delay, or obstruct the city engineer while the city engineer is inspecting or attempting to inspect a land disturbing activity under this chapter.
+No person shall willfully resist, delay, obstruct, hamper, or interfere with the Stormwater Administrator while they are inspecting or attempting to inspect a land disturbing activity for compliance with Article 28.

-(c)  If, through inspection, it is determined that a person engaged in land disturbing activity has failed to comply with the act, this chapter, or rules or orders adopted or issued pursuant to this chapter, or has failed to comply with an approved plan, the city engineer will serve upon the landowner, the landowner's agent, or other person in possession or control of the land a written notice of violation.
+(c)  If, it is determined that a person engaged in land disturbing activity has failed to comply with the North Carolina Sedimentation Pollution Control Act, the soil erosion and sedimentation control regulations in Article 28, or rules or orders adopted or issued , or has failed to comply with an approved plan, the Stormwater Administrator shall issue a written notice of violation to the property owner, the property owner’s agent, or other person in possession or control of the land, in accordance with N.C.G.S.
+Section 113A-61.1.
 The notice may be served by any means authorized under G.S.
-1A-1, rule 4, or other means reasonably calculated to give actual notice.
-A notice of violation shall identify the nature of the violation and set forth the measures necessary to achieve compliance with this chapter.
-The notice shall, if required, specify a date by which the person must comply with this chapter and shall advise that the person is subject to civil penalty or that failure to correct the violation within the time specified will subject that person to the civil penalties, including those provided in section 17-67 of this chapter or any other authorized enforcement action.
-The notice of violation need not be given for those violations identified in subsection (f) of this section.
+1A-1, rule 4,.
+Notices of violations shall be provided to the property owner, the property owner’s agent, or other person in possession or control of the land.
+The notice shall, if required, specify a date by which the person shall comply with Article 28 and shall advise that the person is subject to civil penalties, and if the violation is not corrected within the time specified, may be subject to additional civil penalties, including those provided in any other authorized enforcement action.

+XX.
+If the person engaged in the land-disturbing activity has not received a previous notice of violation, under Article 28 or its predecessor, the City shall offer assistance in developing corrective measures.
+Information on how to obtain assistance in developing corrective measures shall be included in the notice of violation.
+Assistance may be provided by referral to a technical assistance program on behalf of the approving authority, referral to a cooperative extension program, or by the provision of written materials such as NCDEQ guidance documents.

-(d)  In determining the measures required and the time for achieving compliance, the city engineer shall take into consideration the technology and quantity of work required and shall set reasonable and attainable time limits.
+(d)  In determining the measures required and the time for achieving compliance, the Stormwater Administrator shall take into consideration the technology and quantity of work required and shall set reasonable and attainable time limits.

-(e)  The city engineer shall use local rainfall data approved by the city engineer to determine whether the design storm identified in section 17-34(a) has been exceeded.
+(e)  The Stormwater Administrator shall use local rainfall data approved by the Stormwater Administrator to determine whether the design storm identified in Article 28 has been exceeded.

-(f)  Penalties may be assessed concurrently with a notice of violation for any of the following:
+(f)  Civil penalties may be assessed concurrently with a notice of violation for any of the following:

 (1)  Failure to submit a plan.